 I moved to Holbeton in 1982 to my husband's family home, when I was working as a GP trainee.
 I returned to work part time as a cardiologist at Derriford Hospital when our third child started at Holbeton primary school and I am now retired .

 I have been involved with national and local charities including the British Red Cross, Devon Gardens Trust, Devon Community Foundation, and Dame Hannah Rogers School for severely disabled children.
 I have been involved with many village organisations, and have used Mothecombe House, gardens and beach as venues for fundraising and promoting community cohesion.

 While my children were at Holbeton primary school I taught reading, music and nature study as a volunteer, before formal Forest School was offered.

 I am an enthusiastic advocate of the benefits of outdoor learning, and aim to use the opportunities afforded by the Flete estate to enable children to understand and enjoy the natural world.

-Governor Responsibility for Community & Parent Links
+Governor Responsibility for Outdoor learning

 I own and run the village Post Office and shop with my wife.
 We have 5 children, three of which are currently attending Holbeton school while the eldest two are at Ivybridge Community College.
 My family and I moved into the village in 2013.